Osteopathy, MOst

 Why Osteopathy at Swansea University?

-This course is approved by the General Osteopathic Council, enabling you to register to apply for practice upon graduation.
+This programme is approved by the General Osteopathic Council, enabling you to register to apply for practice upon graduation.

-We have an excellent reputation, being ranked 1st in the UK for Complementary Medicine (Complete University Guide, 2024).
+We have an excellent reputation, being ranked 1st in the UK for Health Professions (Guardian University Guide, 2026).

 The state-of-the-art facilities in the School of Health and Social Care include a multi-disciplinary osteopathic clinic at the award-winning Health and Wellbeing Academy staffed by associate staff members who are qualified, practising osteopaths.
 This gives you a safe, supervised environment to build your skills and confidence as you put your theoretical knowledge into practice.